-In all honesty, caffeine, the active ingredient in coffee, doesn’t typically cause any heart problems, nor chest pains for that matter.
-That is especially the case if you consume safe levels of caffeine every day (400mg).
+As it is, caffeine, the active ingredient in coffee, doesn’t typically cause any heart problems, nor chest pains for that matter.
+That is especially the case if you consume safe levels of caffeine every day — about 400mg.

 Recommended: The Pros and Cons of Coffee